aadjamoglian/weather-microservice/README.md

 Then, make sure you have npm installed on your system.

-Next, enter 'npm install' in your terminal.
+Next, navigate to your project directory and enter 'npm install' in your terminal.

 Finally, enter 'npm start' to run the server.